StanJulia/StanSample.jl/README.md

 StanSample.jl wraps `cmdstan`'s `sample` method to generate draws from a Stan Language Program.
 It is the primary workhorse in the StanJulia ecosystem.

-If [BridgeStan](https://gitlab.com/roualdes/bridgestan) is installed "next" to `cmdstan`, bridgestan's features are also included.
+[BridgeStan](https://gitlab.com/roualdes/bridgestan)'s features are included in this repo.
 An example is part of `./example/bernoulli.jl`.

 ## Prerequisites